Policy Title: Face Coverings Policy

 Faculty, staff, students, vendors and visitors to Drake University are required to wear a face covering while in campus buildings.
-Face coverings must also be worn in outdoor settings where safe social distancing is not possible.
 The following in-building exceptions apply:

 Everyone must maintain a social distance of at least six feet from others wherever possible, even when wearing a face covering.

-All Drake required or sponsored events -- regardless of location -- require face coverings be worn by attendees and participants whether held indoors or outdoors unless an exemption is approved by Environmental Health and Safety.
+All Drake required or sponsored indoor events -- regardless of location -- require face coverings be worn by attendees and participants unless an exemption is approved by Environmental Health and Safety.
 Exemptions will only be granted for athletic activities compliant with risk mitigation standards sanctioned by the NCAA or in situations where event organizers are able to demonstrate a significant need with no available alternative and have submitted a plan for how the variance will be handled.

 Some programs and activities may require more restrictive face covering practices, such as the use of double masks in laboratory environments where social distancing is not always possible.
 Adherence to these requirements, as approved by the Director Environmental Health & Safety, is a condition to program participation.

 Individuals requiring accommodations relating to the requirements of this policy should contact Chris Nickell, Director of Environmental Health and Safety at Chris.Nickell@drake.edu for additional information and to submit a request for reasonable accommodation.